- What We Do

 - 5 Key Twitter Metrics for Your Small Business

 TOP 10 INDUSTRIES: Travel and Hospitality, Fashion, Health and Wellness, Arts and Crafts, Food and Beverage, E-commerce, Beauty, Photography, Auto, Event Planning

 TARGET AGE AND GENDER: 18 – 35, mostly women, but that’s shifting

 Is Instagram the best social media platform for your business?
-If you’ve got a visual product the answer is yes.
-In the words of Ben Landers, “Instagram is all the stuff you like on Facebook and none of the crap you don’t like.”
+If you’ve got a visual product, the answer is yes.
+In the words of Blue Corona’s CEO Ben Landers, “Instagram is all the stuff you like on Facebook and none of the crap you don’t like.”

 Well said, Ben, and it really hits the nail on the head.
 Instagram is a photo app, where users upload and share images.
 While it may not seem like much, this social media platform packs a punch, especially with Millennials.
-If your business wants to capture this audience and has the ability to create high-impact images, by all means you should make this platform a priority.
+If your business wants to capture this audience and can create high-impact images, by all means, you should make this platform a priority.

-Instagram is owned by Facebook, so they have a lot of the same features and ad targeting options, which makes it a great option for brand awareness and engagement.
+Facebook owns Instagram, so they have a lot of the same features and ad targeting options, which makes it an excellent option for brand awareness and engagement.
 Be careful, though; Instagrammers expect high-quality imagery that tells a story.
 Posting stock photos isn’t going to work.
 If you don’t have a visual product or access to quality photographs, try a different platform.

 Learn More About Instagram:

 BEST FOR: B2C

 TOP 10 INDUSTRIES: Retail, Health and Wellness, Travel and Hospitality, Fashion, E-commerce, Arts and Crafts, Food and Beverage, Beauty, Home and Garden, Event Planning